 In Orange County the child support enforcement program is referred to as the "IV-D program" because Title IV-D of the Social Security Act (42 U.S.C.
 Section 601 et seq.) requires each state to establish and enforce support orders when public assistance has been expended or, upon request of either parent.
 California has designated the State Department of Child Support Services as the agency to establish paternity and enforce support orders.
 In Orange County, prior to July of 2002 the District Attorney's Office, Family Support Division, provided those services, but since that time those responsibilities fall to the new Orange County Department of Child Support Services (hereinafter CSS), the “local child support agency."

-Orange County’s three IV-D courtrooms are located on the 5th floor of the Lamoreaux Justice Center at 341 City Drive in Orange.
-Cases are assigned to the three court commissioners by the last two digits of the court case number.
-Numbers 00 to 33 are set in L-51, 34-66 are set in L-52, and 67-99 are set in L-54.
+Orange County’s two IV-D courtrooms are located on the 5th floor of the Lamoreaux Justice Center at 341 City Drive in Orange.
+Cases are assigned to the two court commissioners by the last two digits of the court case number.
+Numbers 00 to 49 are set in L-51 and 50-99 are set in L-54.

 Attorneys from the local child support agency do not represent either parent or the child in the proceeding, but rather act in the public interest.
 There is no attorney-client relationship with either parent or with the child.
 Family Code §17406; In re Marriage of Ward, 29 Cal.
 App.
 4th 1452 (1994).